Creating PDF Reports

 • PDFKit - PDFKit converts HTML files to PDF files via wkhtmltopdf (see discussion on wkhtmltopdf below).

-You’ll also need to install wkhtmltopdf, which is a program, rather than a Python library.
+• wkhtmltopdf - wkhtmltopdf is a program, rather than a Python library.
 Installers for various operating systems can be freely downloaded here: download wkhtmltopdf.

 Configuring wkhtmltopdf on Windows

-Once wkhtmltopdf is installed, you’ll need to set your environment PATH variable to include the path to wkhtmltopdf.exe.
-This step ensures PDFKit can find and use wkhtmltopdf.
+Once wkhtmltopdf is installed, Pynite needs to be able to find it.
+Pynite will search some commonly used directories to find it, but if it’s having trouble finding it you’ll need to set your environment PATH variable to include the path to wkhtmltopdf.exe.
+This step ensures Pynite can find and use wkhtmltopdf.
 On Windows this can generally be done by going to Control Panel -> System & Security -> System -> Advanced System Settings -> Environment Variables.
-On Windows 10 you can also just type “env” in the search bar to bring it up.
+On Windows 11 you can also just type “env” in the search bar to bring it up.
+From there you can edit the “Path” variable to include the file path to the folder containing wkhtmltopdf.exe.
+The path you need to add will most likely be “C:\Program Files\wkhtmltopdf\bin” or something similar, depending on where you installed it.

 Configuring wkhtmltopdf on Other Operating Systems